jiaxuan-profile/studymind/README.md

 # StudyMind - AI-Powered Study Assistant

 StudyMind is an intelligent study assistant that helps students understand and connect information using AI.
-It features automatic concept extraction, smart summarization, and vector similarity search for related content.
+It features automatic concept extraction, smart summarization, vector similarity search for related content, and integrated focus time management.

 ## Learning Approach